Latin III: Intermediate Latin

 Hammond and Amory: Please read section 16A and post your results in the forum for this week.

 Grammatical review: Tense, aspect, voice, and unusual main clauses.
-Please take quiz #14 sometime this week, and re-take it every week until you get 100% on it.

 Rome and the East